-The analysis of the effects of operational measures is based on five different measures, namely: (1) an increase in peak hourly capacity, (2) an increase in the number of peak periods, (3) an extension of specific peak periods, (4) a more efficient use of runway capacity during transition periods between arrival and departure peaks and (5) the accommodation of operations in adjacent peaks or periods.
+The analysis of the effects of operational measures is based on four different measures, namely: an increase in peak hourly capacity, an increase in the number of peak periods, an extension of specific peak periods and the accommodation of operations in adjacent peaks or periods.
 The results show that a combined implementation of all operational measures substantially frees up capacity in the inbound and outbound peaks at Schiphol Airport (see table 8.1).
-However, those measures alone are not sufficient to lower demand in 2030 (well) below the declared capacity in many peak periods.
+However, those measures alone are not sufficient to lower demand in 2023 (well) below the declared capacity in many peak periods.
 This implies that a combination of distributing traffic to Lelystad Airport and operational measures provides the best result if it comes to freeing up capacity in the inbound and outbound peaks of Schiphol Airport.
-However, even if distribution and operational measures are combined, in 2030 bottlenecks still exist with capacity demand being over 90 per cent in (some of) the peaks of waves 2, 6, 3 and 5.
+However, even if distribution and operational measures are combined, in 2023 bottlenecks still exist with capacity demand being over 90 per cent in (some of) the peaks of waves 2, 6, 3 and 5.